Census of Agriculture

 The data collected by the Census of Agriculture are used to produce statistics on the full spectrum of the agriculture industry.
 The information is also used by Agriculture and Agri-Food Canada and provincial governments to develop, administer and evaluate agricultural policies, and by universities and agri-businesses for research and planning.

 The census takes place every five years as decreed by the Statistics Act.
 It provides a historical perspective on Canadian agriculture and on trends in the industry over the years.

 Clients: Federal government, provincial and territorial governments, municipal governments; libraries; educational institutions; researchers and academics; private industry; business associations and labour organizations; private citizens; public interest groups.

 Data sources and methodology

-A series of workshops were held across Canada in 2012 with users such as federal departments and provincial ministries, agricultural associations, academics and agriculture service providers.
-Users submitted recommendations for the types of questions they would like to see on the 2016 Census questionnaire which were used to develop the content and design of the census questionnaire.
+A series of workshops were held across Canada in 2017 with users such as federal departments and provincial ministries, agricultural associations, academics and agriculture service providers.
+Users submitted recommendations for the types of questions they would like to see on the 2021 Census questionnaire which were used to develop the content and design of the census questionnaire.

 Evaluating the suggestions

-- Is this topic of national interest?
+- Are of national interest;